Room in Roof Insulation

 It is possible to insulate your room in roof yourself, providing it does not have any damp problem, is not a flat roof and is easy to access.
 However, we don’t recommend you do this as electric cables and ventilation must be treated in a specific way to avoid damage to your property.

 We use the highest standard of insulation to ensure maximum efficiency.
 This cannot be bought from your local DIY store meaning doing it yourself may not always prove the best results.

 Usually, completion of the insulation can be done within a day, and the benefits can be felt almost instantly.

 Can I Benefit from Loft Insulation?

-Most people can benefit from loft insulation and with grants and funding from Energy Companies and the Local Council it can be a very cheap way to lower your energy bills.
+Most people can benefit from room in roof insulation and, with grants and funding from Energy Companies and the Local Council, it can be a very cheap way to lower your energy bills.

 It is always best to have a survey conducted by a qualified professional to establish your insulation needs.
-If you wanted to check yourself simply going into your loft space and see if the insulation wool in between the joists.
-If you have board down, insulation may be underneath this, so you may have to lift one of these up to check.
+If you wanted to check yourself simply going into your room in roof space and see if the insulation wool in between the joists.
+If you do have boarded down insulation may be underneath this, you may have to lift one of these up to check.